yokawasa/azure-ssh-config/README.md

 ```
 azuresshconfig --help

-usage: azuresshconfig [-h] [--version] [--init] [--profile PROFILE]
+usage: azuresshconfig.py [-h] [--version] [--init] [--profile PROFILE]
                          [--user USER] [--identityfile IDENTITYFILE]
                          [--private] [--resourcegroups RESOURCEGROUPS]
+                         [--params PARAMS]

 This program generates SSH config from Azure ARM VM inventry in subscription

 optional arguments:
   -h, --help            show this help message and exit
   --version             show program's version number and exit
-  --init                Create template client profile at $HOME/.azure/azure-
+  --init                Create template client profile at
-                        ssh-config.json only if there is no existing one
+                        $HOME/.azure/azuresshconfig.json only if there is no
+                        existing one
-  --profile PROFILE     Specify azure client profile file to use ($HOME/.azure
+  --profile PROFILE     Specify azure client profile file to use
-                        /azuresshconfig.json by default)
+                        ($HOME/.azure/azuresshconfig.json by default)
   --user USER           SSH username to use for all hosts
   --identityfile IDENTITYFILE
                         SSH identity file to use for all hosts